ibexa/documentation-developer/docs/content_management/content_model.md

 s
 ## Fields

 A Field is the smallest unit of storage in the content model and the building block of all content items.
-Every Field belongs to a Field Type.
+Every Field belongs to a field type.

-Beyond the built-in set of Field Types, you can [create your own](create_custom_generic_field_type.md).
+Beyond the built-in set of field types, you can [create your own](create_custom_generic_field_type.md).

 ### Field value validation

-The values entered in a Field may undergo validation, which means the system makes sure that they're correct for the chosen Field Type and can be used without a problem.
+The values entered in a Field may undergo validation, which means the system makes sure that they're correct for the chosen field type and can be used without a problem.

-Validation depends on the settings of a particular Field Type.
-It cannot be turned off for a Field if its Field Type supports it.
+Validation depends on the settings of a particular field type.
+It cannot be turned off for a Field if its field type supports it.

 ### Field details

-Aside from the Field Type, the Field definition in a content type provides the following information:
+Aside from the field type, the Field definition in a content type provides the following information:

 **Name** – a user-friendly name that describes the Field.
 This name is used in the interface, but not internally by the system.
 It can consist of letters, digits, spaces and special characters; the maximum length is 255 characters.
 If no name is provided, a unique one is automatically generated.